 D) If the Transferee has not submitted to the Operator a Firm Services Application for booking Transmission Capacity for Delivery/Reception by 10:00 of the Day which precedes the Day on which the transfer is due to take place, for the Transferred Booked Transmission Capacity and for the duration of the transfer.

-E) In the case that the Transfer User has not submitted to the Operator a request to change the Booked Transmission Capacity for Delivery/ Reception no later by 10:00 on the preceding Day from the Day on which the tranfert takes place, for the Transferred Booked Transmission Capacity and for the duration of the transfer.

-F) In case the Application for Firm Services of subparagraph D), that was submitted by the Transferee is rejected by the Operator in accordane with the provisions of Article [8].
+E) In case the Application for Firm Services of subparagraph D), that was submitted by the Transferee is rejected by the Operator in accordance with the provisions of Article [8].

-G) In the case of Bundled Transmission Capacity, if the upstream Operator at the Transmission Capacity Auction Point at which the Bundled Transmission Capacity which is requested to be transferred is offered, does not consent in writing.
+F) In the case of Bundled Transmission Capacity, if the upstream Operator at the Transmission Capacity Auction Point at which the Bundled Transmission Capacity which is requested to be transferred is offered, does not consent in writing.

-5. The Operator informs the Transfer and the Trasferee Users about its consent or not to the utilization of the said transfer by 14:00 of the preceding Day from the Day on which the tranfer takes place.
+The Operator informs the Transfer and the Transferee Users about its consent or not to the utilization of the said transfer by 14:00 of the preceding Day from the Day on which the transfer takes place.

 Article 14Α

-Leaseof Booked Transmission Capacity for Delivery/Reception
+Lease of Booked Transmission Capacity for Delivery/Reception

 Each Transmission User (Lessor User) may conclude an agreement to lease Transmission Capacity for Delivery/Reception with another User (Lessee User) for the entire or part of the Transmission Capacity for Delivery/Reception which it has booked at an Entry Point, Reverse Flow Entry Point or Exit Point, Reverse Flow Exit Point.
 Leasing takes place under the procedure of Article 20 A. The Lease of the Booked Transmission Capacity for Delivery on Firm Basis at the LNG Entry Point is performed jointly with the Lease of the respective LNG Gasification Capacity, according to article [73A], as bundled LNG Capacity.